giovabaj/Learning-Curve-ECG/README.md

 Code to generate a learning curve for a convolutional neural network (CNN) model for ECG signal classification and prediction.

 ## Data
-The dataset used for the detection prediction can be found [here](https://physionet.org/content/challenge-2020/1.0.2/).
-It should be downloaded and unzipped in the folder `data/detection/original_data/` for the rest of computations.
+The dataset used for the detection can be found [here](https://physionet.org/content/challenge-2020/1.0.2/).
+It should be downloaded and unzipped in the folder `data/detection/original_data/` for the rest of the computations.

 The dataset for the prediction task cannot be publicly shared.

 ## Reference